pajlads/ActionLogger/README.md

 ### Dump

-Dumps all nearby objects, ground items, and npcs to the Action Logger file.
+Dumps all nearby objects, ground items, npcs, and widgets to the Action Logger file.
 Coordinates are all scene-relative

 To dump everything: `::actlog dump`
 To dump NPCs only: `::actlog dump npcs`
+To dump widgets only: `::actlog dump widgets`
 To dump NPCs and ground items only: `::actlog dump npcs grounditems`

 Example output: